vyskoczilova/add-anchor-links/README.md

 Heading anchors are often added by table-of-contents plugins, e.g. [Table of Contents Plus](https://wordpress.org/plugins/table-of-contents-plus/).
 URLs with fragment identifiers can then made grabbable from the headings by bracketing the headings with an appropriate hyperlink.
 This scheme is also used by GitHub in documentation.

-Not doing so in readme files on GitHub is done with respect to the markdown format allowing to add random hyperlinks to headings too.
+Not using that scheme for readme files on GitHub is done with respect to the markdown format allowing to add random hyperlinks to headings too.
 But that is bad practice, so best is to stick with GitHub’s practice in documentation.

 So in WordPress we have heading anchors integrated with tables of contents.